 '''

-Request entity

-Response entity

 "id": 105,

 "name": "Structure with some permissions",

 "editRequiresParentIssuePermission":"true",

 "name": "Structure with some permissions",

+"description": "",

 "permissions":[

-"description": "",

 "editRequiresParentIssuePermission": true,

+"rule": "apply",

 "permissions": [

-"rule": "apply",

 "structureId":102

+}

 "rule": "apply",

-}
+]

 "structureId": 102

-]

 }

-],
+}

 "owner": "user:admin"

+}

 '''

-400 Bad Structure data is not well-formed (syntax error) or invalid application/json Request (semantic error.) ,application/xml Not well-formed structure data examples: request JSON is syntactically incorrect; JSON contains unknown field; name is not present or empty; permissions list contains a set rule with level set to an invalid value.
+400 Bad Request Structure data is not well-formed (syntax error) or invalid (semantic error.)
+Not well-formed structure data examples: request JSON is syntactically incorrect; JSON contains unknown field; name is not present or empty; permissions list contains a set rule with level set to an invalid value.
 Invalid structure example: permissions list contains a rule that fails validation.
 Response entity contains error.
-Problems with apply rule usually have structureId to indicate the invalid reference.

-403 Forbidden If REST API user is not logged in or does not have permissions to access Structure Plugin or to create structures.
+Problems with apply rule usually have structureId to indicate the invalid reference. application/json, application/xml 403 Forbidden If REST API user is not logged in or does not have permissions to access Structure Plugin or to create structures.
 Response contains error entity. application/json, application/xml 500 Internal Server Error If an internal error has occurred while processing this request.
-If Structure Plugin is stopped at the time of request.
-For example, the Restore (see page 141) operation may be in progress.
+503 Service Unavailable If Structure Plugin is stopped at the time of request.
+For example, the Restore (see page 149) operation may be in progress.